-The first of its kind, the Children’s Learning Institute is pleased to announce the State of the Texas Early Childhood Education Workforce Report 2021.
+The Children’s Learning Institute is pleased to announce the State of the Texas Early Childhood Education Workforce Report.
 The purpose of this report is to provide rich, descriptive information about the composition of the diverse workforce who support early childhood education in Texas by leveraging aggregate data uploaded into TECPDS.

 At this time, TECPDS is the only platform with the capability to provide detailed information about the Texas ECE workforce across settings (child care, public school pre-K, and Head Start).
 The purpose of this report is to provide rich, descriptive information about Texas’ ECE workforce by leveraging aggregate data uploaded into TECPDS.
-This report utilizes data from TECPDS to provide a descriptive account of:
+This report utilizes data from TECPDS to provide a descriptive account of our ECE workforce.